ovidiopr/Digit/README.md

 **Digit** has numerous features, among which we can mention:

-* Can import almost most common image file formats, including GIF, BMP, PNG, JPEG and TIFF.
+* Can import most common image file formats, including GIF, BMP, PNG, JPEG and TIFF.
 * Images can be pasted from the clipboard.
 * Plots can be zoomed, cropped and rotated.
 * Can handle skewed, tilted or distorted plots.